simonjohansson/STONER/README.md

 Furthermore, none of this would be possible wihout the third best keyboard in the universe, the [Kinesis Advantage](https://kinesis-ergo.com/shop/advantage2/).
 If you dont feel like faffing around with 3D printing and soldering this is bar none, imho, the best ergonomic keyboard you can buy.
 Ergodox is neat, but from a purely ergonomic standpoint the Kinesis is so much more confortable.

+# If the Kinesis Advantage is so good, why print a copy?

+* The firmware isn't terribly flexible or fun, you can ofc muck about and get QMK to run but I dont feel like messing with my Advantage.
+* Whilst there are mods to get bluetooth and USB-C charging, I dont feel like messing with my Advantage.
+* Its quite large, I would love to have a bowl of candy or cereal between my hands for long sessions, and the curvature between the finger islands make the bowl slide around.
+* To integrate a trackpoint you need to bring out a dremel.
+The keyboard is >300$, and I have no confidence in my ability to create anything else than a very expensive broken piece of plastic.

 # How do I build?

 First start by building dactyl.